cloudtrax/docs/api/switch_management.md

 ##### output

-The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error in case of failure.
+The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error(s) in the case of failure.
 On success, the API returns a JSON package with a list of the switches.

 ##### example output